Spain

 1.2 Entry requirements for Spanish universities

 However, these are minimum requirements.
 Many degrees will require a lot more than this.
 At all public universities (and some private) the entry requirement will be indicated by a score out of 14.
-For example, at the University of Valencia the lowest entry requirement is 5.0 (this is the pass mark in the Bachillerato)and the highest is 13.04 for medicine.
+For example, at the University of Valencia the lowest entry requirement is 5.0 (this is the pass mark in the Bachillerato)and the highest is 13.435 for medicine.
 If the entry requirement (nota de corte) is below 10, it is possible to achieve with A' levels.
-If it is above this level students will have to take the Selectividad (aka PAU).
+If it is above this level students will have to take the Selectividad (aka EBAU).
 This will require sitting exams in Spanish (even for degrees taught in English) and studying some subjects that are not possible in the UK, such as Spanish history.
 In effect, this means that it is very difficult for British students to gain access to any degree with an entry requirement of higher than 10.
-Given that so few public universities in Spain teach many subjects in English, the most likely university to cause problems for British students in Universitat Pompeu Fabra in Barcelona where the Global Studies degree required 12.35 and the International Business Economics degree required 12.46 in 2018.
+Given that so few public universities in Spain teach many subjects in English, the most likely university to cause problems for British students in Universitat Pompeu Fabra in Barcelona where the Global Studies degree required 12.35 and the International Business Economics degree required 12.733 in 2023.
 You can check all Nota De Corte in Spain at the El Pais website.
 Please bear in mind that these can change from one year to the next.

 1.3 Application process for Spanish universities